 Do you eat out a lot as a family?
 We have gone through various stages of eating out with the boys.
-It started out being pretty simple when they were babies, turned into hell when they were toddlers and I have even been in a restaurant with the boys when my table companion actually removed herself from out table as one of the boys was being particularly obnoxious.
+It started out being pretty simple when they were babies, turned into hell when they were toddlers and I have even been in a restaurant with the boys when my table companion actually removed herself from our table as one of the boys was being particularly obnoxious.
 In hindsight he was tired and we shouldn’t have gone out, but you live and learn.

-We are back to the stage of really enjoying eating out with the boys, they know what is expected of them behaviour wise and stick to it, however, I have learned lots of tricks to keeping them occupied over the years without the aid of electronics.
-I don’t have any issue with kids on tablets etc in restaurants before the food arrives, but we have a no tech at the table rule at home and stick to that when we eat out too.
+We are back to the stage of really enjoying eating out with the boys, they know what is expected of them behaviour wise and stick to it, however, I have learned lots of tricks to keep them occupied over the years without the aid of electronics.
+I don’t have any issue with kids on tablets etc in restaurants before the food arrives, but we have a no-tech at the table rule at home and stick to that when we eat out too.

 10 Ways to keep kids occupied in restaurants

 - Always take a pen and paper.
 There are lots of games that you can play with just those two things such as hangman, noughts and crosses and squares.